lost-egg/lost-egg.github.io/combat.md

 Roll ([Charisma or Appearance] + War) against difficulty 1.
 The battle group gains (total successes ÷ 2, rounded down) Magnitude, up to the total possible for its average health levels and Size.

 A battle group can only benefit from this action once per battle, plus once after each time it loses a point of Size.

+## Naval Combat

+**Naval combat** plays out in rounds, with the initial turn order determined by the ST. Only the captains of each ship in combat take actions, and each captain has a pool of **Momentum** points that start at 0 and have a minimum of 0.

+At the start of each captain's turn, that captain declares an enemy ship to **oppose** until the start of his next turn.
+If this isn't the same ship he opposed his last turn, his Momentum is set to 0.
+Then, the captain chooses a **naval stratagem**, and makes the listed roll for that stratagem as an opposed roll against the opposed ship's captain.
+This opposed roll is a **Naval Maneuver** roll.
+The captain of any ship opposed by at least two other captains gets -2 to Naval Maneuver rolls.

+### Positioning

+**Cost** ---; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, you get +(threshold successes) Momentum.

+### Broadside

+**Cost** 5 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability
+**Requirement** You have ship-to-ship weaponry, combat sorcery, or another source of large-scale attacks available.

+If you win the roll, you deal 1 Hull damage to the opposing ship, or 2 Hull damage if you're using sorcery or First Age weapons.

+### Concealment

+**Cost** 2 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability **Requirement** Conditions allow concealment, such as heavy fog or a lagoon full of shipping.

+If you win the roll, you get +(threshold successes) Momentum, and your next Naval Maneuver roll in this battle gets +3.

+### Escape

+**Cost** 12 Momentum; **Naval Maneuver** Wits + Sail + Speed

+If you win the roll, your ship exits battle.
+Enemies must successfully pursue to enter battle with you again.

+### Ram

+**Cost** 7 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, you deal (1 + [threshold successes ÷ 3]) Hull damage to the opposing ship.
+If your ship isn't fitted with a ram, it also takes the same damage.

+### Boarding Action

+**Cost** 8 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, your crew boards the opposing ship.
+Play this out as regular combat, except that all fighters involved are subject to the effects of the Back to the Sea stratagem (see page 212 of *Exalted 3*).

+### Seize the Initiative!

+**Cost** 10 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, your crew boards the opposing ship.
+Play this out as regular combat, except that all fighters involved are subject to the effects of the Back to the Sea stratagem (see page 212 of *Exalted 3*), and the opposing ship's crew gets -2 to Defense during the first round.

+### Shock and Board

+**Cost** 12 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, your crew boards the opposing ship.
+Play this out as regular combat, except that all fighters involved are subject to the effects of the Back to the Sea stratagem (see page 212 of *Exalted 3*), and the opposing ship's crew must succeed at a (Dexterity + [Athletics or Sail]) roll at a difficulty of (your Sail + threshold successes on the Naval Maneuver roll) or begin combat prone.

+### Drowning Tide

+**Cost** 15 Momentum; **Naval Maneuver** Wits + Sail + Maneuverability

+If you win the roll, your crew boards the opposing ship.
+Play this out as regular combat, except that all fighters involved are subject to the effects of the Back to the Sea stratagem (see page 212 of *Exalted 3*), and the opposing ship's crew gets -2 to Defense during the first round, and the opposing ship's crew must succeed at a (Dexterity + [Athletics or Sail]) roll at a difficulty of (your Sail + threshold successes on the Naval Maneuver roll) or begin combat prone.